 Career Karma has dozens of online tutorials and CSS learning resources.
 Each tutorial comes with code snippets to help you master a topic alongside explanations of those code snippets.
 Our library covers everything from selectors to inline styles.

 Yes, you should learn CSS.
 Your path to learning CSS will be full of ups and downs.
 In the long run, knowing how to code in CSS can open you up to a wide range of opportunities.
 Learning CSS could help you become a web designer or a web developer.
 This is great if you think a career move is on the cards for you in the future.

 When you start learning CSS, you should focus on the fundamentals such as syntax, selectors, the box model, positioning, and other basic topics.
 Then, once you’re ready, you can advance on to explore more advanced styles that you can use to create even more intricate designs.

 CSS is an immensely useful skill for you to learn.
-Although it may be difficult to get started, with the right investment of time and energy, you’ll be able to master this skill like all the other developers who know CSS did.
+Although it may be difficult to get started, you’ll be able to master this skill like all the other developers who know CSS did.
 It’s just a matter of working hard and practicing.

 Learn CSS FAQ